wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ## Authoring accessible content

-Here are things you can do to help authors create accessible content.
+Here are things you can do to help authors create accessible content:

 ### wagtail-accessibility